hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added support for PHP 8.1.
 * Added support for Divi Login form.
 * Added hCaptcha language filter.
+* Changed nonce verification.
+Now nonce is verified for logged-in users only.

 = 1.13.4 =
 * Tested with WooCommerce 6.1.